UQ-PAC/BASIL/docs/src/development/dsa.md

 }
 ```

-The DSG for procedure main **without** `--split-globals`:
+The DSG for procedure main **without** `--dsa-split`:
 ![](../img/dsa/nosplit.png)
 The globals array, x and y are all represented via the same node (Node 236) and because r is indeterminable
 the node loses field sensitivity and collapses.
-With `--split-globals` enabled the DSG would be:
+With `--dsa-split` enabled the DSG would be:
 ![](../img/dsa/split.png)
 Now only the node corresponding to array (node 935) is collapsed in the globals.
 Nodes for x and y (nodes 584 and 585 respectively) maintain field-sensitivity.

-Further `dsa-asserts` could be used to insert asserts checking that the index of a memory
+Further `--dsa-asserts` could be used to insert asserts checking that the index of a memory
 access falls within the bounds of a node.
 In the example above, we expect the value of r to fall within
 0 and 9 inclusive.
 An accesses beyond this range could access another part of memory (e.g. access variable x)
 and render the result of the analysis unsound.
 As such, there is the option to insert assertions